gerd-bizi/gerd-bizi.github.io/_pages/about.md

   </figure>
 </div>

-I'm more broadly interested in computational imaging, bioinformatics, and computational neuroscience, and will be pursuing post-graduate studies in (more than one?) these fields.
+I'm more broadly interested in computational imaging, bioinformatics, and computational neuroscience, and will be pursuing post-graduate studies in (more than one of?) these fields.

 My hobbies include playing basketball, trying coffee shops around Toronto, and playing the official format of the Pokémon videogame, [VGC](https://play.pokemonshowdown.com).